web3rover/gho-pool/README.md

 Liquidation Threshold (60%) = 60% of (total supply in USD) = 18,000
 ```

-In this case the total borrow allowed is 18,000 GHO whereas user has borrwed 20,000 GHO therefore anyone can liquidate the user account.
+In this case the total borrow allowed is 18,000 GHO whereas user has borrwed 20,000 GHO therefore anyone can liquidate the user account by repaying the total debt.
 Here is the balances calculations for liquidations:

 ```
 Repay Amount (100%) = 20,000 GHO